Kylie Jenner ‘Freaks Out’ After Pregnancy Scare Just Three Months After Giving Birth, ‘Hollywood Life’ Reports

 “I came there a day early and set the store up myself so it would be PERFECT for you guys,” she wrote.
 “If i didn’t love doing these pop ups and seeing you all i wouldn’t do them at all!”

 It’s not clear how much truth there might be to the report that Kylie Jenner suffered a pregnancy scare.
-The reality star has been a popular target for tabloids, and was the subject of a number of false pregnancy rumors (and some engagement rumors as well) while she was dating Tyga.
+The reality star has been a popular target for tabloids and was the subject of a number of false pregnancy rumors (and some engagement rumors as well) while she was dating Tyga.
 It only took a few weeks after giving birth to her first child for the pregnancy rumors to start again.

 left my designer for this @FashionNova fit ???????? pic.twitter.com/W69gSynzVi